task123/sim_db/doc/source/parameter_files.rst

 Commands realated to parameters
 ===============================

-The parameters in a parameter file can be added to the database with the ```add_sim``` command or added and run with ```add_and_run```.
-The file can then be edited to add new simulations, but a parameter can also be edited or added to an already added simulation with the ```update_sim``` command.
-One can also generate a new parameter file from a simulation in the database with the ```extract_params``` commands, which can be a quick way of running simulations similar to that one.
-Finally it is very useful to get familiar with the ```print_sim``` command to print the parameters and other things from simulations in the database.
+The parameters in a parameter file can be added to the database with the `add` command or added and run with `add_and_run`.
+The file can then be edited to add new simulations, but a parameter can also be edited or added to an already added simulation with the `update` command.
+One can also generate a new parameter file from a simulation in the database with the `extract_params` commands, which can be a quick way of running simulations similar to that one.
+Finally it is very useful to get familiar with the `print` command to print the parameters and other things from simulations in the database.